yifita/3PU/readme.md

 ## data preparation ##
 ### Sketchfab dataset ###
 Our 3D models are trained and tested using the [Sketchfab](https://sketchfab.com/) dataset created by ourselves.
 It consists of 90 training models and 13 testing models collected from [Sketchfab](https://sketchfab.com/).
 You can download the original meshes here: [training][train_mesh] and [testing][test_mesh].

+### MNIST contour data ###
+Per request, we provide the MNIST contour dataset used as toy examples for visualization and ablation studies in our paper.
+[training](https://polybox.ethz.ch/index.php/s/fUgbJGTl3CRzq2m) contains 5 resolutions from 50 to 800 points.
+Each resolution contains 48,000 ply files.
+[testing](https://polybox.ethz.ch/index.php/s/11eJpISNO9v4gw7) contains 5 resolutions same as the training set, each containig 12,000 ply files.

 ### Input points ###
 We trained our models with two kinds of input points: point sets generated using poisson disc sampling and virtual scanner.